-Polar Explorer and Motivational Speaker, Alan Chambers MBE led the first British team to walk unsupported to the Geographic North Pole from Canada.
+Polar explorer and motivational speaker, Alan Chambers MBE led the first British team to walk unsupported to the Geographic North Pole from Canada.
 After 70 days on the ice, he and Charlie Paton raised the Union Jack at the North Pole at 23:16 hours on 16 May 2000.

 Chambers was also instrumental in planning and executing the first Winter crossing of Iceland on skis.
 Dragging sledges each weighing 240 pounds, Chambers and his team completed the 500 mile journey in 47 days.

 Alan Chambers – Polar Explorer

-Alan has teamed up with Dr Richard Hale, business author and an expert in action learning based leadership development.
+Alan Chambers has teamed up with Dr Richard Hale, business author and an expert in action learning based leadership development.
 In this book Richard and Alan provide an account of the essential messages for leaders of the future.
 Alan gives a graphic account of his expedition and key themes are discussed from the business perspective.
 This is essential reading for any leader and anyone seeking inspiration in how to succeed when faced with major personal or business challenges.
 (Amazon).